joseph-branch/omni/readme.md

 # Omni CLI

-A command-line interface for interacting with AI models. **Currently in early alpha stages.**
+An agentic command-line interface for interacting with different AI models within the same session. **Currently in early alpha stages.**

 ## Project Status